7 Essential Aspects of Durga Saptashati

 Devi’s splendor represented a thousand Suryas put together.
 Devi became the source of exquisite beauty, motherly affection, and protective nature.
 The Devas bowed and presented her with various weapons and gifts.
 Devi Durga stands as the embodiment of power, wisdom, and Truth.

 The Durga Saptashati briefly illustrates the adventures of Devi slaying Asuras like Mahishasura, Shumbh-Nishumbh, Chand-Munda, Raktabeeja, etc. It even describes Devi’s Satvik, Rajasik, and Tamasik forms, her moods, leelas, and rituals to please her.
 The recitation of the Durga Saptashati daily keeps one protected from enemies, illnesses, black magic, and obstacles.
+It increases courage, confidence and makes one bestows fearlessness.

 One can chant the Stotram daily; however, the recitation of the Durga Saptashati is highly beneficial during the Navratri nights.
 Devi Durga is the reservoir of all strength.
 Her mantra eradicates all weaknesses and fears.